tshepang/blog-movies/content/movies/No Country for Old Men (2007).rst

-With tremendous suspense, superb performances, great cinematography as well as immersive production design, is easily the Coen Brother's best ever.
+With tremendous suspense, superb performances, great cinematography as well as immersive production design, this is easily the Coen Brother's best ever.
 The movie's best scene is when the Josh Brolin character explores the scene of the murdered gangsters; the atmospherics are crying of perfection, and so is the execution of it all.
 Another thing of note is